bufbuild/buf-examples/breaking-change-detection/README.md

 * An input called [`compatible`](./compatible/acme/weather/v1/weather.proto) that introduces **non-breaking** changes to `initial`.
 Inline comments indicate changes.
 * An input called [`incompatible`](./incompatible/acme/weather/v1/weather.proto) that introduces **breaking** changes to `initial`.
 Inline comments indicate changes.

 All three inputs are for the same `acme.weather.v1` package.
-Each input uses the default [`FILE`][file] breaking change rule, which detects breaking changes on a per-file basis and also verifies compatibility in how Protobuf definitions act across the wire (`WIRE`) and in the JSON representation of the definitions (`WIRE_JSON`).
+Each input uses the default [`FILE`][file] breaking change rule, which detects breaking changes on a per-file basis and also verifies compatibility in how Protobuf definitions act across the wire (`WIRE`) and in the JSON representation of the definitions (`WIRE_JSON`).[^1]

 To verify that the `compatible` input introduces no breaking changes against `initial`: